Ecwid/ecwid-api-docs/includes/_webhooks.md

 This must be an HTTPS URL.
 </aside>

+### Set webhook events
+There are several types of events in the store that Ecwid can notify your application about, check out **Supported events** section for more details.

+Please specify the exact event types you wish to be notified about upon registering your application or [contact us](http://developers.ecwid.com/contact) if you already have an app.

 ### Get access
 Each application has scope of access that controls the set of store resources and operations permitted for the application.
 The same set of access scopes is used to determine which events your application can be notified of.
 To be notified of the product updates, make sure your app has `read_catalog` access to the store.
 The `read_orders` scope allows to get order webhooks.
 See [Access scopes](#access-scopes) for more details.